Dealing with End of Lease Issues

 - Do you have the right to “Break” the lease early?

 - Are you going to stay or leave?

 Lease Renewal and Notice: Do you have the right to renew your lease?

 A “Protected Lease” is a lease that has the advantage of security of tenure under the Landlord and Tenant Act 1954 (“the Act”).
-The majority of business tenancies are protected by the Act.
+The majority of business tenancies are protected by the Act but if you are unsure, a lease will tell you if it is or isn’t Protected.
 If a lease is protected by the Act, the lease will automatically continue past its expiry date until it is agreed by either the landlord or tenant to end it, or until a Court decides.
 To end the lease, a special notice procedure has to be used.
 For more details see our How To Guide “The Landlord and Tenant Relationship”.